climategamechanger/curriculum/src/morea/overview-outcomes.md

 This page collects together all of the "outcomes" associated with individual modules.
 Outcomes identify what students will know and be able to do if they master the material.

+The current set of outcomes are totally preliminary, and need to be expanded and made more specific as we determine the specific content we will present.

 <!---  UH/ICS-specific boilerplate.
 Modify for your own organization.

 ### Course-level outcomes